Ideefixze/deepspeech-hot-words-booster/README.md

 This script was used in analyzing current state of hot-words feature in Mozilla's STT.
 Original post on Mozilla's Forum: ![here](https://discourse.mozilla.org/t/practical-tests-of-hot-word-feature-and-default-models-accuracy/73855/4)

-The feature itself is still a small mystery for the Deepspeech community.
+The feature itself is still a small mystery for the DeepSpeech community.
 The exploratory testing was made in order to create an overall strategy in using hot-words in practice.

 ## Conclusions (19.01.2021, Deepspeech 0.9.3)